Let your hair down - Anything remotely chip and/or fakebit! =D/

 , which generally allows for any audio submission.

-Anything that is able to create music for real soundchips is allowed, you may add post-processing, vocals, duplicate soundchips by using additional software.
+Anything that can compose, arrange, and mix chip music from scratch will do for this format.
+You may add post-processing, vocals, duplicate soundchips by using additional software.

 Restrictions on submit